 - Community and channels with chatbot are a great way to offer the value to the target audience.
 The entrepreneur makes sure the bot works in an appropriate place.

 Let’s consider how it works in real business cases.

-- The Hellotars.com chatbot gathers requests and personal data communicating with customer for further engagement.
+- The Hellotars.com chatbot gathers requests and personal data communicating with a customer for further engagement.